Buy-InJan 04, 2022

 Before you can expect the others in your business or nonprofit to make your idea a reality, you’ve got to present it to them in such a way that they can grasp it and accept it.
 In fact, you want them fired up about it!

 We know the leader owns the strategy.
 After all, they created it.
-But the rest of the team has to own it too.
+But the rest of the team must own it too.
 That’s buy-in.
 Without buy-in no one follows, and you know what they say about the leader with no followers…just a guy talking a walk.

 Achieving Buy-in…even for the difficult stuff